xianglun918/pythonWebApp/README.md

 - 06-11 - 06-16: Busy with other things.
 Temporary stop.
 - 06-17: Studied and reviewed Markdown grammars and techniques.
 Updated the README.txt.
 - 06-18 - 06-27: Personal business, temprorary stop.
 - 06-28: God, I've wasted so much time.
 Anyway, I'm back, catching up the progress to originally planned Day-4 content.
+The key information of this day is the use of metaclass, which is quite interesting a characteristic of python.
+- 06-29: Day-5, I found another blog which has the newest version of this tutorial at [aodabo's blog.](https://aodabo.tech/blog/).
+Much thanks to that guy, he fixed many typos and little bugs in the old version, and updated the whole tutorial with async syntax.
+It is inspring that the web frame construction should be considered from both the bottom-up view and the up-bottom view.